frostdog1/alpha-better-cw/README.md

 - a dashboard only accessible to authorised users
 - dashboard contains analystics of the user preferences to find what is best

-Redux is used for some CRUD operations like removing products from cart or removing users from the database with an admin account.
+Redux is used for some CRUF operations like displaying products, removing products from cart.